 Kimber did her teacher training in 2011 in Thailand studying Ashtanga Vinyasa with Larry Schultz based.

 Kimber has spent many years traveling between the US and Canada studying many styles of Vinyasa and teaching both in the US and Canada.
-Some of her favorite Vinyasa teachers include MC Yogi and Megan Currie.

 It wasn’t until Kimber came to Ashtanga Yoga Victoria that she really started feeling passionate about staying true to the Ashtanga lineage and the tradition of the practice.
 She loves the Mysore method and couldn’t imagine life without it.